pn. The current geological time period, in which human action has had a profound effect on the environment.

 v.
 To prophesy, foretell, foresee, or divine an event. n.
 A prophecy.

 See also speyman and speywife, for male and female fortune-tellers.

 n.
 An assemblage of fossils and other deceased life forms found together at one site, having once been separate parts of an ecosystem but being brought together post mortem by such factors as flowing water or deposition by a predator.

 n.
 A public assembly, a judicial council; particularly in the context of the Germanic countries.

 This is the original meaning of the word.
 The meaning of “object, matter” evolved from the use of the word to describe what was being discussed at things, and then to any object or matter of importance.

 Phonosemantic matching of Hindi तूफ़ान (tūfān) ← Chinese 大風 ( dàfēng, daai6fung1) “big wind, windstorm, gale” with A.Grk. Τυφῶν (Typhō̂n) “Typhon, mythological snake-father of the winds” ← τύ́φω (týphō) “to fill with smoke”

 n.
-A cyclone in the north-western Pacific.
+A cyclone in the north-west of the Pacific Ocean.